mokagio/mokacoding/metallo/src/posts/2021-01-30-boring-iterations-interesting-steps.md

 _Enjoyed this post?_
 _Want to know more about how to apply TDD to move iteratively?_
-_You might like my upcoming book_ [Test-Driven Development in Swift with SwiftUI and Combine](https://bit.ly/tdd-in-swift).
+_You might like my book_ [Test-Driven Development in Swift with SwiftUI and Combine](https://tddinswift.com).